markjosephcampbell/unit13-challenge/RoboAdvisor/README.md

 * **high:** "20% bonds (AGG), 80% equities (SPY)"
 * **very high:** "0% bonds (AGG), 100% equities (SPY)"

-Once I finished coding my lambda function, tested it using the [sample test cases](Test_Cases/) provided for this homework.
+Once I finished coding my lambda function, I tested it using the [sample test cases](Test_Cases/) provided for this homework.

 After successfully testing my code, I opened the Amazon Lex Console and navigated to the `RecommendPortfolio` bot configuration, then integrated my new lambda function by selecting it in the _Lambda initialization and validation_ and _Fulfillment_ sections.
-Once I built my bot,I had a conversation as follows.
+Once I built my bot, I had a conversation as follows.

 ![Robo Advisor test with Lambda](Images/bot-test-with-lambda.gif)